Sai25Hajime/CognifyZTech_Level1_Task1/README.md

 1. First Download it as Zip file.
 2. Then upload the dataset to your Google Drive.
 3. Import your Google Drive.
 4. Put your Dataset path.
-(Change it yours)
+(Change it to yours)
 5. Then execute all the cells.